smiromania/Website-Clustering/README.md

 - Some logos were unique and resulted in single-entry groups, which is expected.
 Or they were to small resolution to be compared with the average resolution images.
 - The only known mis-clusterings occurred where logos were of a really low resolution.

-The output contains a grouped list of domains and can be exported as JSON or printed directly.
+The output contains a grouped list of domains in a "*.txt" file.

 ### 🧠 Code and Logic
-It is thus the full Python implementation of this repository which takes any.parquet file with website domains, constructs URLs automatically, gets logos, hashes them, and groups similar logos together.
-It can be run against datasets of any size, is robust, and is clear.
+That is the full Python implementation of this repository which takes any.parquet file with website domains, constructs URLs automatically, gets logos, hashes them, and groups similar logos together.
+It can be run against datasets of any size, it can be more brutal or it can be thread more lightly.

 ## ✅ Results